sinn

 Artificial Intelligence

-The development of these behaviors have been done with the following behavior tree Behaviour Tree.
+The development of these behaviors was done using the following Behaviour Tree:

-In this Behavior Tree you can see a multitude of nodes that correspond to the different behaviors, but in summary our enemies have six different types of behaviors. patrol, alert, suspicious, pursuer, combat and surrender.
+In this Behaviour Tree you can observe numerous nodes representing the different behaviors of the enemies.
+In summary, our enemies have six main types of behavior: patrol, alert, suspicion, pursuit, combat, and surrender.

 Play